 - NASA's Lucy mission is our first visit to a group of asteroids called Trojans that share Jupiter's orbit around the Sun.

 - Asteroids are leftover planet-building materials from the formation of our solar system.
-By studying a variety of these small worlds, we learn more of our origin story.
+By studying a variety of these small worlds, we learn more about our origin story.

 Asteroids, comets, and other small worlds are leftover planet-building materials from the formation of our solar system.
 Around 4 billion years ago, a chaotic chain of planet migrations threw some into Earth, possibly bringing here water and organic materials—the building blocks of life as we know it.